sarvaniballamudi/dsa-practice-cpp/00 - Basics/readme.md

 # Basics
-For a positive headstart, I'll be solving the problems mentioned in the Resources section and I hope to finish these by Sat, 05/03.
+For a positive headstart, I'll be solving the problems mentioned in the Resources section.

 ## Resources
 - https://github.com/kunal-kushwaha/DSA-Bootcamp-Java/blob/main/assignments/01-flow-of-program.md